RationalAsh/biorobotics-lab-nus/content/authors/qian-yuepeng/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Students
+- Alumni
 ---

 Qian Yuepeng received the B.E. degree from the Department of Mechanical Engineering, Tsinghua University, Beijing, China, in 2018.

-Currently, he is a Ph.D. student in the Department of Biomedical Engineering, advised by Dr. Yu Haoyong.
-His research interests include lower limb exoskeleton systems, series elastic actuator (SEA), and human-robot interaction (HRI) control.
+He was a Ph.D. student in the Department of Biomedical Engineering, advised by Dr. Yu Haoyong.
+His research interests included lower limb exoskeleton systems, series elastic actuator (SEA), and human-robot interaction (HRI) control.